 I was delighted to read that CodePen now has built-in support for Skypack.
 This is a huge step forward to working with packages on CodePen.
 Great addition to the product!

 But what exactly is Skypack?
-Well, it’s the successor to the aforementioned Pika CDN *COMBINED* with the aforementioned Snowpack: Skypack not only serves ES Modules, it also converts older CommonJS Modules to ES Modules while at it.
+Well, it’s the successor to the aforementioned Pika CDN with some extra juice: Skypack not only serves packages that export ES Modules, it also converts packages that export older CommonJS Modules to ES Modules while at it.

 Ever tried to load JavaScript from a CDN and realized that it doesn’t work in a browser without a bundler?
 Skypack operates like your favorite CDN but with an important difference: packages are preoptimized for browser use.